QubesOS/qubes-posts/2017-04-26-qubes-compromise-recovery.md

 The second method (Qubes inter-VM file copy) avoids this problem.
-But, of course, some method of sanitization or scanning of the files copied from the compromised machine will be needed (remember that the compromised AppVM might have sent _whatever_ if felt like sending!).
+But, of course, some method of sanitization or scanning of the files copied from the compromised machine will be needed (remember that the compromised AppVM might have sent _whatever_ it felt like sending!).
 Some users might want to run more traditional, AV-like scanners, while others might want to employ approaches similar to e.g. one used by [Qubes PDF converters][qubes_pdf_converter].
 Perhaps in some scenarios even better approaches could be used, e.g. verifying code